sonjaschnik/FinancialDataAnalytics/README.md

 > ** Please note that the overall achievable score cannot exceed 100% (1.0).

 ### How to submit your work

-All students are required to register using the classroom link that you can find on top of this page, see "Important links".
-We will discuss this during the first lecture.
+We make heavy use of a system called Git.
+This serves a dual purpose: first, it allows us to conveniently manage submissions throughout the course; second, it familiarizes you with one of the most important tools used in modern software development and data science.
+All students are therefore required to register using the classroom link found at the top of this page under “Important links.”
+This will be discussed in the first lecture.

 You can use your existing GitHub account or create a new account free of charge.
 Please note that you can optionally sign up for GitHub Pro, which is offered free of charge with your university email address.